cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 aren't routinely tested, so by deactivating one you might even discover some new bugs.
 On the other hand, full optimization suite is tested by running compiled code on an emulated Mindustry processor, so bugs should be rare.

-In particular, some optimizers expect to work on code that was already processed by different optimization, so turning off some optimizations might render other optimizations ineffective.
+In particular, some optimizers expect to work on code that was already processed by different optimizations, so turning off some optimizations might render other optimizations ineffective.
 (This is *not* a bug, though.)

 # Compiler optimization